gelguy/wilder.nvim/README.md

 # Requirements

 - Vim 8.1+ or Neovim 0.3+
+- Python support only in Neovim
-- Certain features are only enabled in Neovim
+- Floating window support only in Neovim 0.4+

 # Install